 Lake Copeton, Inverell

 Covering 46 square kilometres and with nearly three times the capacity of Sydney Harbour, Lake Copeton is one of the largest inland dams in NSW.
-Set in the Gwydir Valley, around half an hour from Inverell, the lake is full for the 2022 season, making it a holiday playground.
-Fishing, sailing, waterskiing, jetskiing, canoeing and swimming are available on the water, with bushwalks, camping and picnic spots around the edge.
+Set in the Gwydir Valley, around half an hour from Inverell, the lake was full in 2021 for the first time in 10 years, making it a holiday playground.
+While water levels have since dropped, you can still enjoy fishing, sailing, waterskiing, jetskiing, canoeing and swimming on the water, with bushwalks, camping and picnic spots around the edge.
 Make sure to walk across the top of the 113m-high dam wall.

 Stonehenge Recreation Reserve, Glen Innes